SoftUni-Internal/interactive-content/EN/03-Regex/02-Quantifiers.md

 Use this expression for **non-capturing groups** `(?:subexpression)`.

-You can use `(?:subexpression)` to not capture groups and drop them from the result.
+We can use `(?:subexpression)` not to capture groups and drop them from the result.

-When you are dealing with complex regular expressions this can be very helpful!
+When we are dealing with complex regular expressions, this can be very helpful.

 The pipe symbol `|` in the example means logical "or".